Modern Slavery Statement

 4. Our Supply Chains

-Kettle Foods manufactures potato, vegetable & tortilla chips as well as bread bites, popcorn and rice cakes.
+Kettle Foods manufactures potato, vegetable & tortilla chips, popcorn and rice cakes.

 During the period covered by this statement: